Which Of The Following Are Dependent Events

 P(A and B) = P(A) * P(B|A)

-This formula essentially breaks down the probability of both events happening into two parts: the probability of the first event happening, multiplied by the probability of the second event happening given that the first event has already happened It's one of those things that adds up..
+This formula essentially breaks down the probability of both events happening into two parts: the probability of the first event happening, multiplied by the probability of the second event happening given that the first event has already happened Not complicated — just consistent..

 Examples of Dependent Events